mercurius-js/mercurius/docs/graphql-over-websocket.md

 - [`graphql-transport-ws` Protocol SPEC](https://github.com/enisdenjo/graphql-ws/blob/master/PROTOCOL.md)

+Mercurius supports `graphql-transport-ws` and `graphql-ws` subprotocols; when no subprotocol is specified, `graphql-transport-ws` will be adopted.

 > ⚠️ The subprotocol originally defined by Apollo's `subscriptions-transport-ws` library is also supported.
 However, that library is **UNMAINTAINED** so it's not recommended to be used: basically **deprecated**.
 More info [here](https://github.com/apollographql/subscriptions-transport-ws/).

 ### Supported clients